xutianyi01/Tianyi-Xu/index.md

 Splunk, (USA)\
 Machine Learning Applied Scientist Intern\
-Reasoning Fine-tuning for TexttoSPL: Developed an LLM generator and evaluator for Chain of Thought (COT) using Llama3 70B and GPT-4, and employed COT to enhance our current fine-tuned LLM for converting questions to SPL query.
+Collaborative Open-Source Agents for Enhancing Chain of Thought Reasoning Quality of SPL: Developed a method that LLM open-source agents collaborate to enhance CoT better than GPT4.
+Specifically, there are N LLM generators, one relative grader for Chain of Thought (COT) grading, and N iterative improvement agents for improving CoT quality.
+We tried different models like llama3 8B, phi3, gemma2 9B, and Llama3 70B.
+Our final score shows that we use open-source models to achieve results better than GPT-4o.

 MultiPlan, (USA)\
 AI Research Intern - Applied Large Language Models \